sass/libsass/Readme.md

 LibSass.
 Therefore, you need an implementer to develop LibSass.
 Easiest is to start with the official [SassC](http://github.com/sass/sassc) CLI wrapper.
 It is *guaranteed* to compile with the latest code in LibSass master, since it is also used in the CI process.
-There is no limitation here, as you may use any other LibSass implementer to test your LibSass branch!
+There is no limitations, as you may use any other LibSass implementer to test your LibSass branch!

 Testing
 -------